electricimp/Usb/drivers/FT232RL_FTDI_USB_Driver/README.md

 # FT232RL FTDI USB Device Driver Example

-This example shows how to create use the FT232RL USB driver.
+This example shows how to use the FT232RL USB driver.

 The example includes the FT232RLFtdiUsbDriver implementation with public API described below, some example code that shows how to use the driver.